 Passions were ignited with the release of Squarespace Logo, a tool that enables small businesses to easily design a logo with a simple drag-and-drop interface.
-This was echoed when Tailor Brands built a competing tool for making free logos.
+This was echoed when Tailor Brands built a competing tool for making free logos and Canva built their own logo generator.
 Many were similarly concerned upon the announcement of The Grid, a tool that is purported to automate web layouts and designs.

 Some designers propose that these tools devalue the skills they have spent their professional careers developing and worry that clients will no longer value visual design when significant portions of it become automated.
 While discussing the phenomenon of free logo design, Sacha Greif of Sidebar.io and Discover Meteor raises one potential argument about where this mindset could originate: